npm/npm/doc/files/package.json.md

 The host operating system is determined by `process.platform`

-It is allowed to both blacklist, and whitelist, although there isn't any good reason to do this.
+It is allowed to both blacklist, and whitelist, although there isn’t any good reason to do this.

 ## cpu